- Download Guide for Authors in PDF English

 Example: Bengtsson S, Solheim BG.
 Enforcement of data protection, privacy, and security in medical informatics.
 In: Lun KC, Degoulet P, Piemme TE, et al. Eds.
 MEDINFO 92.
 Proceedings of the 7th world congress on Medical Informatics; 1992 Sep 6-10; Geneva, Switzerland.
 1992: 1561-5.

-- Reports: surname and initials of the author(s) of the report.
+- Reports: Surname and initials of the author(s) of the report.
 Title of the report.
 The name of the organization to which the report is written: country, city.
 Year: Pages

 Example: Author (s).
 Title of the report.
 A report to x: Country, City.
 Year: pages.

-- Citing materials on Internet:
+- Citing materials on the Internet:

 Example: Author (s).
 Title. [cited 2001 Mar 8].
 Available from: URL: http://....